 Thinking of making a pit stop on the road to Lake Tahoe?

 There are a number of small towns scattered around the Sierra Nevada mountains and the Virginia Range that are worth checking out—especially in the fall, when pumpkin patches and seasonal festivities provide all the Instagram ops you could want.

 This small, but bustling town in Nevada County (about 30 minutes from Truckee on Highway 20) is booming with local and regional farm-to-table dining, holiday parades and street fairs, breweries and pubs, and fresh fall fruit including the juicy Mountain Mandarin.
-Check out the fresh seafood at Lefty's Grill on Deer Creek and the patio dining at Tofanelli's (302 W Main St. #6510) in Grass Valley.
+Check out the fresh seafood at Lefty's Grill (101 Broad St.) on Deer Creek and the patio dining at Tofanelli's (302 W Main St. #6510) in Grass Valley.

 This cute, small town at the foot of the Tahoe Range is not pronounced like its Italian counterpart—It's Juh-NO-ah, not JEN-o-wah.
 Get there from Lake Tahoe on Kingsbury Grade or from Highway 395 South.
-The tiny hamlet has a lot to entertain visitors including western antique stores, the Mormon Station historic monument, and 1862 David Walley's Hot Springs Resort.
-In the evening, hang with the locals at Nevada's Oldest Thirst Parlor, the Genoa Bar.
+The tiny hamlet has a lot to entertain visitors including western antique stores, the Mormon Station historic monument, and 1862 David Walley's Hot Springs Resort (2001 Foothill Rd.).
+In the evening, hang with the locals at Nevada's Oldest Thirst Parlor, the Genoa Bar (2282 Main St.).

-This authentic Wild West town in the mountains above Reno in known for its annual camel races, outhouse races, haunted hotels and a spooky cemetery, taking place all October long for Halloween.
+This authentic Wild West town in the mountains above Reno is known for its annual camel races, outhouse races, haunted hotels and a spooky cemetery, taking place all October long for Halloween.
 Plus, take a tour of Chollar Mine (615 F St.), an underground gold and silver mine, first staked in 1859, that may or may not have some paranormal activity.
-Just past Virginia City, visit the bar and restaurant at the Gold Hill Hotel and Saloon.
+Just past Virginia City, visit the bar and restaurant at the Gold Hill Hotel and Saloon (1540 S. Main St.).

-Located about 30 minutes south of South Lake Tahoe, the tiny town of Markleeville is becoming a popular stop for Harley riders, fishing enthusiasts, hot spring seekers and hikers.
-This beautiful area has some artsy cabins and shops, a few restaurants including the Wolf Creek Restaurant and the Cutthroat Saloon, a hotel and a campground located near the Grover Hot Springs Resort which has views of the surrounding mountain peaks.
+Located about 30 minutes south of South Lake Tahoe, the tiny town of Markleeville is becoming a popular stop for Harley riders, fishing enthusiasts, hot spring seekers, and hikers.
+This beautiful area has some artsy cabins and shops, a few restaurants including the Cutthroat Saloon (14830 CA-89), and a campground at the Grover Hot Springs State Park which has views of the surrounding mountain peaks.